Alien Autopsy (2006 film): Cast

 The film also contains brief appearances by Ray Santilli and Gary Shoefield.

 Reception

-The film received mainly positive reviews earning a 71% approval rating on Rotten Tomatoes.
+The film received mainly positive reviews, earning a 75% approval rating on Rotten Tomatoes based on eight reviews.

 Releases

 The film was released as a Region 2 DVD by Warner Home Video on 3 July 2006.

 In America, the film was released as a Region 1 DVD by Warner Home Video on 21 September 2010.